 In some cases Legal Aid funding remains available to parents free of charge.

 We are experts in all Local Authority Public law proceedings.
-Paul Dodds, Duncan Dollimore and Julie Hodge are all members of the Law Society Children’s Panel.
+Paul Dodds and Julie Hodge are members of the Law Society Children’s Panel.
 Paul and Julie are also Resolution Accredited Specialists in the Law relating to Children.

 A report commissioned by North Tyneside said “Paul Dodds has an appetite for challenge and a desire to embarrass North Tyneside Council at any opportunity”.
 Paul decided to take that comment as a compliment!